Bubba Thompson Player Props: Rangers vs. Yankees

 Bubba Thompson At The Plate

-- Thompson is hitting .185 with three doubles, a triple and a walk.
+- Thompson is batting .233 with four doubles, a triple and a walk.

-- Thompson has picked up a hit in four games this year (26.7%), including one multi-hit game.
+- In five of 16 games this year (31.3%), Thompson has reached safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 15 games this year.
+- He has not hit a home run in his 16 games this year.

 - Thompson has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least once five times this year (33.3%), including one multi-run game.
+- He has scored at least once five times this season (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.